camille-vanhoffelen/modern-ML-engineer/assignments/README.md

 Where applicable, **unit tests** will be provided underneath the incomplete code cells to help you validate your work. **Warning: The unit tests are not used for grading**.
 The behaviour of your code will be manually assessed.
 Code that passes a unit test is not necessarily accomplishing the task correctly, so please check and debug your code thoroughly.
 However , failing the unit tests is a strong indication that you should fix your code, and passing the unit tests is a good sign that your code is working as expected.

+**Bonus** tasks and questions are for an additional 1/2 point, and are not mandatory.
+They will be added to the score, although an assignment cannot score more than the maximal grade.

 ## 4. Tips

 #### Final check